ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

                                          support for git archives
 ```

-From a distance Debian offers 2 packages: `python3-setuptools` and
+From a distance, Debian offers 2 packages: `python3-setuptools` and
 `pypy-setuptools`.
-However it seems they are the same.
+However, they seem to be the same.

 ```bash
 aptitude show pypy-setuptools